weavebuild/weave/README.md

 - LP and Validator Rebalancing: rebalancing pendulum for liquidity-provider and stakeholders resulting in a higher security
 - CCV Replicated Security: cross-chain validations
 - Ritual: formally-verified smart-contract language for writing asynchronous contracts (EVM compliant)
+- $HAWK: stablecoin usage in dual-token synergy with $TOMA

 ## License